jiku1797/EulerProblems/README.md

 # EulerProblems
-Solutions to Project Euler problems
+My solutions to Project Euler problems.
+Unless otherwise stated the problems have been solved using Java.

-PROBLEMS SOLVED (ID)
+Kind regards,
-1, 2
+Jimmy Kungsman